DeepakPant93/nexlify/nexlify-mcp-server/README.md

 - Restriction to whitelisted URLs for safe and targeted internet searches.
 - Easy setup for local running and IDE integration.

-This package is part of the Nexlify MVP, which leverages technologies like FastAPI, CrewAI, and OpenAI for embedding generation.
+This package is part of the Nexlify MVP, which leverages technologies like FastAPI, CrewAI, and Gemini AI for embedding generation.

 ## Installation